 This article is a guest post by Pursuit Consulting Corps member and digital marketing expert Erin Sendor.

-Here are five key strategies to boost your small business with digital marketing:
+Here are five key digital marketing strategies for small business growth that you can use to boost your business:

-Digital communication is now more important than ever.
-Many businesses are pivoting operations, with considerable changes in customer interactions.
-Sharing community updates related to your business and proactively continuing to keep your customers informed is crucial.
+Digital communication is more important than ever.
+Many businesses have made considerable changes in how they interact with their customers.
+Sharing community updates related to your business and proactively keeping your customers informed is crucial to growing your business.

-- Update your website and landing pages to reflect your current operations.
+- Keep your website and landing pages up to date with any changes you make to your business.

-- Ensure your information is correct on Google My Business and other channels, including contact information, new business hours and any changes in your services, such as take-out and delivery options.
+- Ensure your information is correct on Google My Business and other channels (like your Facebook page, for example), including contact information, business hours and any changes to your services, such as take-out and delivery options.

-- Share relevant updates on your social media platforms.
+- Share relevant updates on your social media pages.

 - Inform your customers of any changes and specials through email marketing.

-Think about your target audience and what they really need during this time.
+Think about your target audience and what they really need.
 Actively and empathetically consider their needs and concerns, and work on how to deliver value.
 Don’t be afraid to ask your customers what they want – and respond accordingly.

 - Decide how your products or services can serve demand remotely.

-- Create and share content that speaks to the customer’s current needs and concerns.
+- Create and share content that speaks to your customers’ current needs and concerns.

 - Drive performance with retargeting campaigns, which offer focused, well-timed targeted ads to those who previously interacted with your business online.